ZhuLeon/Loan-Default-Prediction/README.md

 # Overview

 Using [loan data from Lending Club](https://www.lendingclub.com/info/download-data.action) we use machine learning to predict the risk of loan defaults.
-Additionally, using the results from the predictive modeling, we improve the potential return on investment.
+Additionally, using the results from the predictive modeling, we improve the potential return on investment. <br>
+Details of the implementation can be found [here](https://github.com/ZhuLeon/Loan-Default-Prediction/blob/master/src/README.md).

 ## Table of Contents